 Day Seven — 58 km (moderate to sometimes challenging)

 Leaving Castellina you will cycle past Monteriggioni, literally a town in a castle, as you make your way to San Gimignano.
 The castle is barely 200 meters across and its 80 residents all reside within the picture-perfect round turreted walls.
 More vineyards await us today but you will be amazed at how different they look once you get in to the district of San Gimignano.
-Also known as the City of Towers, it was ounded around the 8th century and at one time home to more than 15,000 people.
-After visiting the town, you will be driven back to Castellina.
-Lodging: Hotel Palazzo Squarciualupi.
+Also known as the City of Towers, it was founded around the 8th century and at one time home to more than 15,000 people.
+After visiting the town, we will cycle the last few kms to our agritourismo.
+Lodging: Fattoria Poggio Alloro

 Day Eight — Farewell